 Rohingya crisis two months on: refugees living in appalling conditions

 More than 600,000 Rohingya have fled to Bangladesh since 25th August from neighbouring Myanmar.
-Handicap International has implemented a series of emergency actions to support Rohingya refugees who, having escaped, now live in utter destitution.
+HI has implemented a series of emergency actions to support Rohingya refugees who, having escaped, now live in utter destitution.
 Over the last two months, the organisation has already supplied humanitarian assistance to around 20,000 of the most vulnerable people.

 © V. Cardamone / Handicap International